kolathur-Ganesh-reddy/demo-e-commerce-website/README.md

 Sale & Discounts: The presence of on-sale.html suggests a section dedicated to promotions and special discounts.
 Product Pages: Each product category has individual product.html and product.css files, ensuring a clean and structured display of products.
 # Summary:
-Your e-commerce website is designed to be user-friendly, visually appealing, and well-structured, offering a seamless shopping experience.
+e-commerce website is designed to be user-friendly, visually appealing, and well-structured, offering a seamless shopping experience.
 With its multiple product categories, shopping cart, wishlist, and search functionality, it provides all the essential features of a modern online store.